nagarajmanjunath/coderealm33/pages/terms-condition.md

 Terms and Conditions for https://coderealm33.com

-Acceptance of Terms: By accessing and using this website, you agree to be bound by these terms and conditions.
-If you do not agree, please do not use this site.
+Consent to Terms: By utilizing this website, you agree to be held liable to these terms and conditions.
+If you disagree, do not use this site.

-Use of Site: The information on this site is for general informational purposes only.
-You may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell any information obtained from this site.
+Utilization of Site: The data on this website is purely for general information.
+You are not allowed to modify, reproduce, publish, license, create derivative works from, transfer, distribute, show, perform, or sell any information taken from this website.

-Proprietary Rights: All content on this site, including but not limited to text, graphics, logos, and images, is the property of https://coderealm33.com or its affiliates and is protected by intellectual property laws.
+Proprietary Rights: All material present on this site, which includes but is not exclusive to text, logos, graphics, and images, is the property of https://coderealm33.com or its affiliates and is defended by intellectual property laws.

+Disclaimer: The data provided on this website is given "as is" without any warranty, express or implied. https://coderealm33.com does not make any representations or warranties regarding the operation of the site, the information, materials, products, or content included on the site.

-Disclaimer: The information on this site is provided "as is" without warranty of any kind. https://coderealm33.com makes no representations or warranties of any kind, express or implied, as to the operation of the site or the information, content, materials, or products included on this site.
+By accessing and making use of this website, you agree to comply with these terms and conditions.
+If you disagree, then please do not use this site.
+The information available on this site is meant for general informational purposes only.
+No alterations, copies, distributions, transmissions, performances, reproductions, publication licenses, derivative works, transfers, or sales of any information obtained from this site is permissible.
+All material on this website, including but not limited to text, graphics, logos, and images, is the property of https://coderealm33.com or its affiliates and is safeguarded by intellectual property laws.
+The information provided on this site is "as is" without any type of warranty. https://coderealm33.com does not make any representations or warranties, expressed or implied, concerning the operation of the site or the information, content, materials, or products included on this site.
-Limitation of Liability: https://coderealm33.com shall not be liable for any damages of any kind arising from the use of this site, including but not limited to direct, indirect, incidental, punitive, and consequential damages.

-Indemnification: You agree to indemnify and hold https://coderealm33.com, its officers, directors, agents, employees, and affiliates, harmless from any claim or demand, including reasonable attorneys' fees, made by any third party due to or arising out of your use of this site, your violation of these terms and conditions, or your violation of any rights of another.

-Changes to Terms: https://coderealm33.com reserves the right to modify these terms and conditions at any time.
-Your continued use of this site following any such changes constitutes your acceptance of the new terms and conditions.
-Governing Law: These terms and conditions are governed by and construed in accordance with the laws of the state of [insert state], and you irrevocably consent to the exclusive jurisdiction of the courts in that state.
-These terms and conditions are effective as of website is hosted.

-User Submissions: If you submit any content to this site, including but not limited to comments, suggestions, or blog posts, you grant https://coderealm33.com a non-exclusive, perpetual, royalty-free, transferable right and license to use, copy, modify, delete in its entirety, adapt, publish, translate, create derivative works from, sell, distribute, and display such content throughout the world in any media.
-You represent and warrant that you own or otherwise control all of the rights to the content and that public posting and use of your content by https://coderealm33.com will not infringe or violate the rights of any third party.
+If you upload any type of material to this website, for instance, reviews, proposals or blog entries, you are allowing https://coderealm33.com to have a perpetual, non-exclusive, royalty-free, transferable right and license to employ, duplicate, change, delete in its entirety, modify, publish, interpret, create derivative works from, market, circulate, and display such content around the world on any media.
+You guarantee and affirm that you possess or else control all of the rights to the content and that making your content public and using it by https://coderealm33.com will not breach or breach the rights of any third party.

-External Links: This site may contain links to other sites. https://coderealm33.com is not responsible for the content or privacy practices of such other sites.
+This web site may contain links to other web sites. https://coderealm33.com is not responsible for the content or privacy practices of such other web sites.

-Termination: https://coderealm33.com reserves the right, in its sole discretion, to terminate your use of this site at any time and for any reason, including but not limited to your violation of these terms and conditions.

-Contact Information: If you have any questions or concerns about these terms and conditions, please contact us at [coderealm33@gmail.com].
+https://coderealm33.com holds the authority to abruptly end your access to the site at any time and for any rationale, such as your infringement of these terms and conditions.
+If you have any inquiries or worries regarding these provisions, kindly contact us at coderealm33@gmail.com.